rakus/quick_change_directory/README.md

   file system access is slow.

 * `QC_SORT_LENGTH` - Qc sorts the results alphabetically.
 When this variable is set, the result is sorted by length (shortest first).
-Requires Perl.

 ## Indexes